Should we greet people with 'Merry Christmas' or 'Happy Holidays'? | The Tylt

 Should we greet people with 'Merry Christmas' or 'Happy Holidays'?

-This debate has ramped up over the last few years, as some Christians claim that replacing "Merry Christmas" with "Happy Holidays" represents a war on Christmas.
-According to The Atlantic's Andrew McGill, many conservatives see the latter phrase as an attack on their religion:
+This debate has ramped up over the last few years, as some Christians claim replacing "Merry Christmas" with "Happy Holidays" represents a war on Christmas.
+According to The Atlantic's Andrew McGill, some conservatives see the latter phrase as an attack on their religion:

 Conservatives agree.
 A poll conducted earlier this month by the Public Religion Research Institute found 67 percent of Republicans don’t think it’s necessary for businesses to ditch a Christmas greeting for 'happy holidays'; only 30 percent of Democrats feel the same.
 Party preference was the sharpest dividing line on this question, but young people are also far more likely to prefer a non-denominational salutation (67 percent), as are black Americans (69 percent).